JuliaBel5/Async-Race/README.md

-# Async Race - Radio-Controlled Car Racing SPA
+# Async Race - Car Racing SPA

 ## 📜 Project Description

-This project is a Single Page Application (SPA) designed to manage a collection of radio-controlled cars, operate their engines, and showcase race statistics.
-The application allows users to engage in drag-racing competitions, managing and racing cars via a user-friendly interface.
+This project is a Single Page Application (SPA) designed to manage a collection of cars, operate their engines, and showcase race statistics.
+The application allows users to engage in racing competitions, managing and racing cars via a user-friendly interface.

 The project was inspired by a challenge to recreate a nearly-completed application after the original developer lost their work.
 With the demo video and a server mock as references, this application has been meticulously reconstructed with a focus on speed, efficiency, and modular architecture.
 The goal was to outpace competitors by delivering an innovative solution to car management and racing competitions.